Home Influences on Motivation and Human Behavior

-Home – modest or elaborate, owned or rented, or perhaps only a vision – this concept or thought is a pervasive influence on society, and is continuously evolving.
+Home – modest or elaborate, owned or rented, or perhaps only a vision – this concept or thought is a pervasive influence on society and motivation and human behavior, and is continuously evolving.
 Planning and programs for housing the nation are debated and implemented from the chambers of Federal Government down through State and Local governments to the grass-roots level of the individual and the local real estate industry.
 Influencing this activity is a large and influential industry of realtors, lawyers, banks, builders, material suppliers, landowners and developers, government officials, carpenters, brick layers, plumbers, painters, and many others unmentioned.
 All these influences must be considered in decisions involving the family’s financial health – both current and future.
 Their business and political activities extract increasingly larger portions of the resources of the family.
 And, it has been recognized that home ownership contributes the major component of wealth to the estate of the majority of United States household.

 Your home may take many forms.
 It may be a new one, or one previously owned by someone else, or it may be one you currently own but are painting, remodeling, adding to, or renovating.
 In each case your “home image” is evolving toward expectations of an improved image.
 These image-improving activities, in fact, are part of the process that transforms a house into a home.
 Of course, as we all recognize, this recipe for a home also involves many other ingredients of family and home life; all in quest of satisfaction of insatiable human desires.

-Needs Hierarchy Theory of Human Behavior
+Needs Hierarchy Theory of Behavior